 |SPED6570:||Student Teaching & Graduate Seminar in a Special Education||10 hours|

-Candiates will receive a Master's in Special Education if they complete all requirements for certification as a Learning Behavior Specialist I and a two-course cognate in an area jointly agreed upon by the candidate and his or her advisor.
+Candidates will receive a Master's in Special Education if they complete all requirements for licensure as a Learning Behavior Specialist I and a two-course cognate in an area jointly agreed upon by the candidate and his or her advisor.
 Suggested areas include: